danya02/datablast/SPECIFICATION.md

 A content symbol contains a part of the binary data encoded by this sequence.

 In a content symbol:
-- the first byte is equal to the identifier of the sequence it belongs to;
+- first the number of this sequence is written as two lowercase base-16 numbers is written;
-- the next 8 bytes represent a big-endian unsigned integer which represents this symbol's sequence number (starting from 0);
+- then there is an arbitrary number of lowercase base-16 numbers representing this symbol's sequence number;
+- then a '@' (commercial at, ASCII 0x40) is written;
-- the remaining bytes are the binary data in this part.
+- the rest of the symbol's content is Base64-encoded binary data for this content symbol.

 To reassemble the file, one needs to concatenate the binary data in each of the content symbols, in ascending order of the sequence number.